wanpdsantos/airflow_dbt/README.md

 # Airflow AWS Managed Environment

-This project contains the DAGs to run on an AWS Airflow Managed environment and DBT projects to run as well.
+This is a template project to run Airflow and DBT on an AWS Managed environment.

 ## Components